Ensembl/ensembl-prodinf-datachecks/docs/event_processing.rst

 Celery tasks
 ============
-Once each process for an event is submitted, a ``process_result`` task from ``ensembl_prodinf.event_tasks`` is submitted.
+Once each process for an event is submitted, a ``process_result`` `celery <./celery.rst>`_ task from `ensembl_prodinf.event_tasks <../ensembl_prodinf/event_tasks.py>`_ is submitted.
 This periodically polls the hive for success, and is intended to update the metadata database and submit new events as required (this is not yet implemented).

 Client
 ======
-A simple client intended for command line and programmatic use is provided in ``ensembl_prodinf.EventClient``.
+A simple client intended for command line and programmatic use is provided in `ensembl_prodinf.EventClient <../ensembl_prodinf/event_client.py>`_.
 This provides basic support for event submission and job polling.

 Event processing web interface
 ==============================